finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 };
 ```

-By now, we can start using image in our JavaScript and CSS files.
+By now, we can start using images in our JavaScript and CSS files.

 Let's also add for fonts!